telerik/ajax-docs/controls/ajaxmanager/client-and-server-scripts.md

 position: 6
 ---

-# Using Server and Client Scrips Together
+# Using Server and Client Scrips Simultaneously

 To allow server and client scripts to work together during the AJAX updates enabled by AjaxManager, use the `RadCodeBlock` and `RadScriptBlock`.